will1410/cataloging-training/copy-cataloging/adding-a-title-from-shareit.md

 ![Import](../.gitbook/assets/400-shareit.jpg)

-N. Once you've gone to the item's record, you can add your items by following the [Adding items instructions.](../title-already-exists/adding-an-item.md)
+N. Once you've gone to the item's record, you can add your items by following the [adding items instructions.](../title-already-exists/adding-an-item.md)

 [For more information about adding items, click here](../title-already-exists/adding-an-item.md)